cloudlinux/cloudlinux-doc-test/docs/cloudlinux_os_components/README.md

 #### Disabling PHP extension globally

-If you want to disable PHP extension globally, you don't need to remove file <span class="notranslate">`/opt/alt/phpXX/etc/php.d.all/$EXTENSION.ini`</span>.
+If you want to disable PHP extension globally, you don't need to remove file <span class="notranslate"> /opt/alt/phpXX/etc/php.d.all/$EXTENSION.ini </span> .
 You should just comment out <span class="notranslate"> "extension=" </span> directives in it.

-The extension will be visible in <span class="notranslate"> PHP Selector </span> interface, but selecting it in users's interface will take no effect - extension will be disabled in fact.
+The extension will be visible in <span class="notranslate">PHP Selector</span> interface, but selecting it in users's interface will take no effect - extension will be disabled in fact.

-Reinstalling of <span class="notranslate"> alt-php </span> packages will not reset settings (will not enable extension again).
+Reinstalling of <span class="notranslate">`alt-php`</span> packages will not reset settings (will not enable extension again).

 ### Configuration and using

-#### Setting Default Version and Modules
+#### Setting default version and modules

 Administrator can set default interpreter version and extensions for all users.
 All file operations are actually done by CageFS.
 CageFS takes settings from <span class="notranslate">  /etc/cl.selector/defaults.cfg. </span> Currently the <span class="notranslate"> /etc/cl.selector/defaults.cfg </span> is created and handled by <span class="notranslate"> CloudLinux PHP Selector </span> scripts.
 It has the following format:
 <div class="notranslate">